edgio-docs/edgio-docs/src/pages/guides/sites_frameworks/getting_started/sanity.md

 ## Deploy to {{ PRODUCT }} {/*deploy-to*/}

-Deploy your app to the {{ PRODUCT_PLATFORM }} by running the following commands in your project's root directory:
+Deploy your app to the {{ PRODUCT }} cloud by running the following command in your project's root directory:

 ```bash
 {{ FULL_CLI_NAME }} deploy